Intrinsically-Disordered/TBD/data/README.md

 ## Disordered protein structures

 The <code> disordered_sequences.csv</code> file contains a list of sequences from the <a href="https://disprot.org">DisProt</a> database.
 This database contains a curated list of intrinsically disordered proteins collected from the literature.
+All proteins in the database (from all organisms) were included in this data set.
 Duplicate sequences are removed during the preprocessing stage.
 Accessed November 9, 2021.